Jason2Brownlee/AlgorithmAfternoon/content/docs/about.md

 # About

+## Jason Brownlee

 Hi, I'm Jason Brownlee.

 Yes, I'm a real person, connect with me on [LinkedIn](https://www.linkedin.com/in/jasonbrownlee) and [Twitter](https://twitter.com/jason2brownlee).

+## Algorithms

 I love learning about and developing implementations of algorithms, specifically algorithms from the fields of computational intelligence and metaheuristics.